Living Below Your Means: What That Means and Why It’s Important

 We’ve made a huge amount of money over the years by taking advantage of customer loyalty schemes.
 Some pay quite a bit, others not so much.
 It doesn’t really matter since it costs us nothing.

-The Diderot Effect: How One Purchase Leads to Another
+3. The Diderot Effect: How One Purchase Leads to Another

 Have you heard of the Diderot Effect?
-Essentially, it’s something we humans do without even realising it.
+Essentially, it’s something we humans do without even realizing it.
 Often, buying something new, say a pair of shoes, leads us to purchase a second item.
 A belt, for example.

 If you’re lucky, that’s where it stops.
 However, more often than not, it spirals into a shopping fiasco.
 Before you know it, you have a whole new wardrobe.
 One you definitely didn’t need.